Julian Edelman: 2010 season

 In the 2010 season, Edelman saw a decrease in playing time; through 15 games, he had four receptions for 14 yards.
 In the Week 17 game against the Miami Dolphins, with Welker, Deion Branch, and Aaron Hernandez inactive, Edelman capitalized with three receptions for 72 yards and a 94-yard punt return touchdown.
-It was the first punt return touchdown by a Patriot since Troy Brown returned one against the Carolina Panthers in the Week 17 of the 2001 season, and the longest punt return in Patriots franchise history, eclipsing an 89-yard return by Mike Haynes in 1976.
+It was the first punt return touchdown by a Patriot in the regular season since Troy Brown returned one against the Carolina Panthers in the Week 17 of the 2001 season, and the longest punt return in Patriots franchise history, eclipsing an 89-yard return by Mike Haynes in 1976.

 Edelman set a franchise record by averaging 15.3 yards per return, which was second in the league after the Bears' Devin Hester.
-For the 2010 season, Edelman played in 15 games with seven receptions for 86 yards and 321 return yards on 21 punt return opportunities.
-In the Divisional Round against the New York Jets, Edelman had a 12-yard reception in the 28–21 loss.
+For the 2010 season, Edelman played in 15 games with seven receptions for 86 yards and 321 return yards on 21 punt returns.
+In the Divisional Round against the New York Jets, Edelman had a 12-yard reception during the 28–21 loss.

 2011 season: First Super Bowl appearance

 During the 2011 season, Edelman was used primarily as a kick and punt returner.
-During the Patriots' Week 10 game against the New York Jets, because of injuries to the Patriots' secondary, he was pressed into service as a defensive back during the fourth quarter; he earned his first tackle on defense by stopping running back LaDainian Tomlinson on a play in which Tomlinson injured his knee.
+During Week 10 against the New York Jets, because of injuries to the Patriots' secondary, he was pressed into service as a defensive back during the fourth quarter; Edelman earned his first tackle on defense by stopping running back LaDainian Tomlinson on a play in which Tomlinson injured his knee.

-During the Patriots' Week 11 game on Monday Night Football against the Kansas City Chiefs, he played defensive back in nickel and dime situations.
-He also returned a punt 72 yards for a touchdown, which helped him earn his first AFC Special Teams Player of the Week award.
-In Week 12, he was nominated for the NFL's "Hardest Working Man" for his Week 12 performance against the Philadelphia Eagles, in which he made an open-field tackle on Vince Young to prevent a touchdown.
+During Week 11 on Monday Night Football against the Kansas City Chiefs, Edelman played defensive back in nickel and dime situations.
+He also returned a punt 72 yards for a touchdown, which helped Edelman earn his first AFC Special Teams Player of the Week award.
+In the next game, he was nominated for the NFL's "Hardest Working Man" for his performance against the Philadelphia Eagles, where Edelman made an open-field tackle on Vince Young to prevent a touchdown.
 For the 2011 season, Edelman played 13 games with four receptions for 34 yards and 584 return yards on 40 kickoff and punt returns.

-In the AFC Championship, on January 22, 2012, against the Baltimore Ravens, Edelman played on 27 of 67 offensive snaps at wide receiver, catching one pass that converted a third down attempt, and 27 of 73 defensive snaps at cornerback, often covering the Ravens' Anquan Boldin; Edelman was credited with a forced fumble on the Ravens' final drive.
+In the AFC Championship Game against the Baltimore Ravens, Edelman played on 27 of 67 offensive snaps at wide receiver, catching one pass that converted a third down attempt, and 27 of 73 defensive snaps at cornerback, often covering the Ravens' Anquan Boldin; Edelman was credited with a forced fumble on the Ravens' final drive.
 The Patriots went on to win the AFC Championship, but lost Super Bowl XLVI to the New York Giants.
-Edelman had three kickoff returns for 73 net return yards in the game.
+Edelman had three kickoff returns for 73 return yards in the game.